-- o an Excavation plan, which provisions for management of future excavations in areas of remaining contamination; - o descriptions of the provisions of the environmental easement including any land use, and/or groundwater use restrictions; - o provisions for the management and inspection of the identified engineering controls; - o maintaining site access controls and Department notification; and - o the steps necessary for the periodic reviews and certification of the institutional and/or engineering controls. - a Monitoring Plan to assess the performance and effectiveness of the remedy.
-The plan includes: - o monitoring of groundwater to assess the performance of the natural attenuation in achieving groundwater standards in accordance with the selected remedy; - o a schedule of monitoring and frequency of submittals to the Department; and - provision to evaluate the potential for soil vapor intrusion to occur in any building developed on the site, including provision for mitigation of any impacts identified.
+- an excavation plan, with provisions for management of future excavations in areas of remaining contamination; - descriptions of the provisions of the environmental easement including any land use, and/or groundwater use restrictions; - provisions for the management and inspection of the identified engineering controls; - maintaining site access controls and Department notification; and - the steps necessary for the periodic reviews and certification of the institutional and/or engineering controls. - b. a Monitoring Plan to assess the performance and effectiveness of the remedy.
+This plan includes: - monitoring of groundwater to assess the performance of the natural attenuation in achieving groundwater standards in accordance with the selected remedy; - a schedule of monitoring and frequency of submittals to the Department; and - provision to evaluate the potential for soil vapor intrusion to occur in any building developed on the site, including provision for mitigation of any impacts identified.